Lamarck's Angelfish

 The Lamarck's Angelfish is a pretty Swallowtail Angelfish that is reef safe and very durable!

-The Lamarck's Angelfish Genicanthus lamarck is one of the delicate looking swallowtail angels from the Genicanthus genus.
+The Lamarck’s Angelfish Genicanthus lamarck is one of the delicate looking swallowtail angels from the Genicanthus genus.
 These beautiful fish are almost teardrop-shaped, with long flowing filaments extending off the tail fin of the males.
-They are a good sized angelfish, reaching up to 9.8” (25 cm).
-A couple other common names they are known by are quite descriptive, like the Blackstriped Angelfish and the Freckletail Lyretail Angelfish.
+They are a good sized angelfish, reaching up to 9.8 inches (25 cm).
+Other common names they are known by are quite descriptive including Blackstriped Angelfish and Freckletail Lyretail Angelfish.

-What they lack in vibrant colors as found on many angelfish species, they replace with the beauty of a strong black and white patterning.
-The Lamarck Angelfish is a pretty white color contrasted with up to six horizontal black stripes, a black dorsal fin on top, and black spotting to the rear on the fins and tail.
+They lack the vibrant colors found on many angelfish species, but they have a unique beauty of their own created by a strong black and white patterning.
+It’s pretty white body is contrasted with up to six horizontal black stripes.
+The top dorsal fin is also black and there’s black spotting to the rear, on the fins and the tail.
 On females, the wide uppermost black stripe makes a graceful arc across the body.
-It crosses down over the caudal peduncle and out along the lower part of the tail fin, complemented by another black stripe on the upper part of the tail fin.
+It crosses down over the caudal peduncle and out along the lower part of the tail fin, and is complemented by another black stripe on the upper part of the tail fin.
 Males lack the arcing crossover stripe of the female, rather their stripes are thin and horizontal.

-The Lamarck's Angelfish is one of the hardier angelfish and fairly easy to keep.
-It is great for the beginner that can provide it with a large enough tank.
-They need an aquarium that is at least 75 gallons or more with lots of open areas for swimming.
-The Lamarck's Angelfish are somewhat shy so also provide them with plenty of caves and hiding places.
+This is one of the hardier angelfish and moderately easy to keep.
+It’s a great choice fora beginner that can provide a large enough tank.
+This fish will need an aquarium that is at least 75 gallons or more with lots of open areas for swimming.
+But it is somewhat shy, so will need rockwork formed to create plenty of caves and hiding places.
+In a tank of 100 gallons or more they can be kept in pairs or in a small group with a ratio of one male to several females.
+Females are not aggressive toward each other but two males will spar.
+Eventually one of the males will then revert to a female.

-The swallowtail angels from the Genicanthus group are the only angelfish that are zooplanktivores, meaning they eat tiny invertebrates that float freely in the water column.
+The swallowtail angelfish from the Genicanthus group are the only angels that are zooplanktivores, meaning they eat tiny invertebrates that float freely in the water column.
 Thus they spend time during the day free swimming in open waters, hiding as needed and taking refuge in the coral reefs at night.
-They will also easily accept food particles in the water.
-They rarely feed on corals or other sessile invertebrates, so are ideal angelfish for the reef aquarium as well.
+They will easily accept food particles in the aquarium water so are easy to feed.
+They also rarely feed on corals or other sessile invertebrates, so are an ideal candidate for the reef aquarium as well.

-When obtaining a Lamarck’s Angelfish do not select a specimen that swims head down or wedges itself between rocks instead of swimming.
-This indicates a swim bladder issue and they should be avoided.
-Also avoid if fins are tattered or there is any redness on the skin or fins.
+Get a healthy angelfish right at the start and you will be rewarded with a durable, attractive, and long lived aquarium pet.
+When obtaining this angelfish be sure to observe it closely to choose a healthy specimen.
+Do not select a specimen that swims head down or wedges itself between rocks instead of swimming.
+This indicates a swim bladder issue and those fish should be avoided.
+Also avoid fish with fins that are tattered or that have any redness on the skin or fins.

 For more Information on keeping saltwater fish see: